chrisnoonan98675/site/xl-deploy/how-to/perform-rolling-deployments.markdown

 While one node is being upgraded, the load balancer ensures that the node does not receive any traffic, by routing traffic to the other nodes while one is down for the upgrade.

 XL Deploy supports a number of load balancers that are available as plugins.
-In this example we will use the [F5 BigIp plugin](https://docs.xebialabs.com/xl-deploy/concept/f5-big-ip-plugin.html).
+In this example you will use the [F5 BigIp plugin](https://docs.xebialabs.com/xl-deploy/concept/f5-big-ip-plugin.html).
 The procedure is the same for all load balancer plugins.

 1. Ensure that your architecture is as described in: [2.
 Prepare the nodes and set up the Infrastructure](#2.-Prepare-the-nodes-and-setup-the-Infrastructure).